airline_alliances

 The life beyond the Big Three

-Say, low-cost carriers (LCCs) operate on a different business model, and the strategies used by global alliances are simply not beneficial to them.
-LCCs focus on optimizing operations, reducing a number of services, and using secondary airports to offer low fares on regional flights.
+For example, low-cost carriers (LCCs) operate on a different business model, and the strategies used by global alliances are simply not beneficial to them.
+LCCs focus on optimizing operations, reducing the number of services, and using secondary airports to offer low fares on regional flights.
 This is the opposite of what alliances typically propose (long-haul destinations, high-quality services, access to lounges, etc.)

-No wonder, LCCs aren’t part of global associations.
-Yet, they still can form their own groups.
-As for now, Value Alliance, created in 2016, is the only functioning unit of this type.
-It's composed of six budget carriers with a combined fleet of 180 planes operating in the Asia Pacific market.
+No wonder LCCs aren’t part of global associations.
+There were a few attempts, but they failed.
+Value Alliance, created in 2016, was one.
+It was composed of six budget carriers with a combined fleet of 180 planes operating in the Asia Pacific market.
+The alliance served over 160 destinations from 17 hubs throughout Australia, North Asia, and South East Asia, covering a third of the world.
+That made it the world's fourth-largest alliance.

-Besides LCCs and small regional players that can’t join the big three alliances because of a high entry level, there are also large, full-service airlines with global reach who prefer to stay independent.
+Besides LCCs and small regional players that can’t join the big three alliances because of a high entry requirements, there are also large, full-service airlines with global reach who prefer to stay independent.
 This includes two UAE flag carriers — Emirates and Etihad.
-Both offer flights to most major cities worldwide via connections in their hubs -- Dubai and Abu Dhabi -- and don’t want to share this profitable traffic with others.
+Both offer flights to most major cities worldwide via connections in their hubs — Dubai and Abu Dhabi— and don’t want to share this profitable traffic with others.
 At the same time, those Middle East airlines maintain multiple codeshare partnerships to offer their passengers an extensive network of destinations and the ability to earn miles on multi-leg flights.

 Comments